rkdarst/scicomp/tut/practical/practical-correct-programs.rst

 Even if something is more verbose or slower, clearer is better.

+Beautiful is easy to read and understand, easy to understand is more likely to be correct, and more likely to be correct is more productive.

 Think as if you want someone else to be able to read it and use it.